rav2040/worker-pool/README.md

 main();
 ```
-`pool.exec()` will return a promise that resolves to the result of your task.
-To prevent active handles from letting your application exit cleanly, you'll have to call `pool.destroy()` once you're done.
+ To prevent active handles from letting your application exit cleanly, make sure to call `pool.destroy()` once you're done.

 ## API

 ### **`createTask(name, callback)`**

-Adds the provided `callback` to an internal list of functions, indexed by `name`.
+Creates a task using the provided `callback`, indexed by `name`.
 This function should be called in a separate script file, which is then loaded by the the worker pool.

-#### Parameters
-* `name: string`
-* `callback: Function | AsyncFunction`

 Throws an `Error` if a task with the provided name has already been created.